Successful people have a strong bias towards action.

 Procrastination Trap 2 – The small things

-Tracy warns to resist the temptation to clear up small things before you start (honestly, this is my biggest struggle).
+Author Brian Tracy warns to resist the temptation to clear up small things before you start (honestly, this is my biggest struggle).
 All of those little things can add up to more time than you think.
-They are using your resources of time, energy, and attention that should belong to the mission of eating the frog.
+They are using your resources of time, energy, and attention that you should use to eat that frog.
 Resist.
 Resist.
 Resist.

 “Low-value tasks are like rabbits; they multiply continually… Since you must procrastinate anyway, decide today to procrastinate on low-value activities.” — Brian Tracy